 - The defensive team will consist of ten players.
-Only the normal infield positions will be occupied; the four remaining players shall be positioned in the outfield at the beginning of each play. - Every player must play two innings of infield per game (including pitcher, excluding catcher), but no more than four innings per game.
+Only the normal infield positions will be occupied; the four remaining players shall be positioned in the outfield at the beginning of each play. - Every player must play two innings of infield per game (including pitcher, excluding catcher).
 In cases of shortened games, where a player(s) have not had the opportunity to play two inning of infield, the manager shall start that player(s) in the infield the next game.
-Each player shall start at least two games in the infield. - 3.
-An outfielder may not make an initial play on a batted ball in the infield.
+Each player shall start at least two games in the infield. - An outfielder may not make an initial play on a batted ball in the infield.
 Outfielders must play in the outfield, not the infield.
 Batted balls in the outfield must be thrown to an infielder to make an out in the infield.
-If this rule is violated, the umpire shall signal that the runner is safe and announce that the play was not made by an infielder.
-The ball remains live. - The infield fly rule shall not be declared or enforced.
+If this rule is violated, the ball remains live. - 4.
+The infield fly rule shall not be declared or enforced.